symentis/grails-audit-logging-plugin/README.md

 Version 2.0.0 is the first version with audit-quickstart command support.
 Therefore, you need to perform "grails audit-quickstart \<package\> \<DomainClass\>" after installing this plugin's version and later.
 See issue [#13](https://github.com/robertoschwald/grails-audit-logging-plugin/issues/13)

 With this, you get a AuditLog domain class in your project which is fully under your control.
-The domain name is registered in your application.groovy with key "auditLog.auditDomainClassName".
+The domain name is registered in your application.groovy with key "grails.plugins.auditLog.auditDomainClassName".

 Example: